Home | Site Index | Disclaimer | Email Me!

 SalonQuest and Aquage, who don't want their over-priced cosmetics sold on eBay.
 What's with these cosmetics people?
 One after another, they all do the same illegal garbage without regard to the rights of individuals.
 This one industry alone is proof of the need for severe civil penalties for trademark abuse.
 Added June 29, 2007

-Sanrio & Hello Kitty, who strenuously objected to their licensed fabric being being used for commercial purposes and took harmful actions accordingly, until they were sued by Tabberone, and then magically, it was alright.
+Sanrio & Hello Kitty, who strenuously objected to their licensed fabric being used for commercial purposes and took harmful actions accordingly, until they were sued by Tabberone, and then magically, it was alright.
 WOW!
 What a coincidence!
 They settled so fast we were taken off guard.
 Another lying VeRO member taken down.

 Schools, including colleges and universities, who believe the rules don't apply to them.
 Added June 30, 2008.